JAMIE BANKS

 QUIET LANDCARE CHAIR

 Jamie Banks, PhD, MSc, is Founder and President of Quiet Communities.
-She is a health care and environmental scientist with an extensive background in health outcomes and economics, environmental behavior, and policy who brings a multi-faceted perspective to her work.
-During her career, she held senior consulting positions at Abt Associates, CRA International, and ML Strategies, the consulting arm of Mintz Levin working with the healthcare industry.
-In 2007, she turned her attention to environmental health and climate change, first founding Planet Rewards, a company pioneering a corporate platform to promote eco-friendly behaviors and then founding Quiet Communities in 2013, to help find solutions to problems of harmful noise and pollution affecting communities.
-In addition to her role at Quiet Communities, she chairs the Noise & Health Committee at the American Health Association (APHA) and is leading efforts to develop policy statements around noise and related pollution.
-The first APHA policy statement, Noise as a Public Health Hazard, was published in 2021.
-Jamie holds a PhD in Social Policy/Health Economics (University of Kent, UK), and earned Masters’ degrees from Dartmouth Medical School and MIT.
+She is a health care and environmental scientist with an extensive background in health outcomes and economics, behavior change, and policy who brings a multi-faceted perspective to her work.
+During her career, she held senior positions at leading consulting firms, working with the healthcare industry.
+In 2007, she turned her attention to environmental health and founded Quiet Communities in 2013 to promote the value of quiet and work to reduce harmful noise and pollution.
+In addition to her role at Quiet Communities, she chairs the Noise & Health Committee of the American Health Association (APHA) where she led the development of APHA’s 2021 policy statement, Noise as a Public Health Hazard, is a member of the American Heart Association and International Society of Environmental Epidemiology, and participates in the International Commission on the Biological Effects of Noise.
+Jamie is an author of several peer review publications and is a presenter at scientific conferences.
+She earned her PhD from the University of Kent (UK) and Master’s degrees from Dartmouth Medical School and the Massachusetts Institute of Technology.